Monday, 6 April 2009

 The warp and woof approach can also relate different categories of chemicals to the different objectives for animal experiments (figure).
 The chemicals have been stratified according their intended biological effect and the phylogenetic distance between this biology and man.
 Fore each box in the matrix an assessment has been made of the feasibility of achieving one or more of the 3Rs.

-[4].
+This makes visible where animal testing is currently applied and where it could become redundant in the future; green boxes[4].
 ASAT has developed from a concept into a promise.
 In order to preserve the credibility of the ASAT® brand its scope has to be safety of chemicals except:

 chemicals that have been designed to perturb human (mammalian) biology and